aoloe/andplaym/README.md

 Create web services that can:

-- Show the list of files and directories at a specific path (and it's subpaths).
+- Show the list of files and directories at a specific path (and its subpaths).
 - Add items to a queue of files to be played.
 - Remove an item from the queue.
 - Clear the queue.